 ‘RuralRevive’ will be tackled in partnership with the people of Maltahöhe with initial financial support generously provided by the Social Security Commission Development Fund and the Julius Bäer Foundation.

-‘RuralRevive’ Project Phases
+‘RuralRevive’ Project Activity Areas

 In anticipation of ‘RuralRevive’ things to come, the Wolwedans Foundation secured two adjacent properties in 2019 with sufficient existing infrastructure to host some of the above developments.
 There is even a borehole!
 Existing buildings are in a solid state and simply need a few touch-ups and alterations to get going.